 Happy Holidays!
 We wish our Upper Pointe Coupee Family a Merry Christmas and a very Happy New Year!
 Wishing you lots of love, peace, and happiness.
 Winter Break is Friday, December 22, 2023 - Monday, January 8, 2024.
 School Resumes Tuesday, January 09, 2024.

-over 1 year ago, Craig Schwartzenberg
+about 2 years ago, Craig Schwartzenberg

 We wish our Upper Pointe Coupee Family a Merry Christmas and a very Happy New Year!
 Wishing you lots of love, peace, and happiness.
 Winter Break is Friday, December 22, 2023 - Monday, January 8, 2024.
 School Resumes Tuesday, January 09, 2024.